 What if I told you that fitness gains were possible in only four minutes per day?
 Sound too good to be true?
 If it does, you’ve likely never tried a Tabata workout before.

-The original science behind Tabata workouts, as well as first-hand experiences from anyone that’s ever done the 20 seconds on/10 seconds off interval will show you just how hard you can push yourself in a four minute workout.
+The original science behind Tabata training, as well as first-hand experiences from anyone that’s ever done the 20 seconds on followed by 10 seconds off rest will show you just how hard you can push yourself in a four minute workout.